Higher torsion and secondary transfer of unipotent bundles: Twisted tensor products

 4) The quasi-isomorphisms $\beta_{p_{X}}$ define a natural transformation of functors. \end{theorem}

 \begin{notation} For simplicity from now on we will write $\bC(X)\otimes_{p_{X}}H_{\ast}(F_{p})$ to denote the complex $\bC(X)\otimes_{\varphi_{p_{X}}} H_{\ast}(F_{p})$. \end{notation}

 \begin{nn} While we refer to Brown's paper \cite{Brown} for the proof of Theorem \ref{BROWN-THM}, a few comments will be useful later on.
 Brown constructs the quasi-isomorphisms $\beta_{p_{X}}$ in two stages.
-First, he shows that given a path connected space $X$ one can construct in a natural way a twisting cochain $\psi_{X}\colon \bC(X)\to C_{\ast}(\Omega X)$ \cite[Theorem 4.1]{Brown}.
+First, he shows that given a path connected space $X$ one can construct a twisting cochain $\psi_{X}\colon \bC(X)\to C_{\ast}(\Omega X)$ \cite[Theorem 4.1]{Brown}, where the d.g. algebra structure on $C_{\ast}(\Omega X)$ is obtained by composing the Eilenberg-Zilber map and the map $C_{\ast}(\Omega X\times \Omega X) \to C_{\ast}(\Omega X)$ induced by the loop multiplication.
+The twisting cochain $\psi_{X}$ depends on the space $X$ only, not on a fibration over $X$.
+Moreover, the construction of $\psi_{X}$ is natural on the category of path connected spaces.
 The action of $\Omega X$ on the fiber $F_{p}$ of $p_{X}$ defines a $C_{\ast}(\Omega X)$-module structure on $C_{\ast}(F_{p})$.
-Brown shows \cite[Theorem 4.2]{Brown} that the twisted tensor product $\bC(X)\otimes_{\psi_{X}}C_{\ast}(F_{p})$ is chain homotopic to $C_{\ast}(p^{\ast}X)$ via a chain homotopy that is natural in $X$.
+Brown shows \cite[Theorem 4.2]{Brown} that the twisted tensor product $\bC(X)\otimes_{\psi_{X}}C_{\ast}(F_{p})$ is chain homotopy equivalent to $C_{\ast}(p^{\ast}X)$ via a chain homotopy equivalence natural in $X$.
 A minor technical point here is that in order to get a suitable action of $\Omega X$ on $F_{p}$ one needs to specify a weakly transitive lifting function for the fibration $p$.
 This can be taken care of by first replacing the fibration $p\colon E\to B$ by the homotopy equivalent fibration $\tilde p \colon PB\times_{B} E \to B$ where $PB$ is the space of Moore paths in $B$.
 The fibration $\tilde p$ admits a canonical lifting function \cite[p.225]{Brown} which can be used to get a chain homotopy equivalence

 where $F_{\tilde p}$ is the fiber of $\tilde p$.
 Since $F_{\tilde p}\simeq F_{p}$ we have $C_{\ast}(F_{\tilde p})\simeq C_{\ast}(F_{p})$. \!\!\footnote{In \cite{Brown} Brown gives a quasi-isomorphism going in the opposite direction, $\bC(X)\otimes_{\psi_{X}}C_{\ast}(F_{\tilde p}) \overset{\simeq}{\to} C_{\ast}(\tilde p^{\ast} X)$.
 However, since his argument relies on the method of acyclic models it also produces a natural homotopy inverse of that map, and we work here with this inverse for convenience.}